SnapDrop/snapdrop/docs/deploy-to-firebase-pretty-urls.md

 # Deploy to Firebase using Pretty URLs

-Firebase is a very simple and secure way to deploy a Polymer Starter Kit site.
+Firebase is a very simple and secure way to deploy a Share With Me site.
 You can sign up for a free account and deploy your application in less than 5 minutes.

 The instructions below are based on the [Firebase hosting quick start guide](https://www.firebase.com/docs/hosting/quickstart.html).